Erlangen Program at Large-1: Geometry of Invariants

-All the above problems can be resolved in the following way~\cite[\S~A.3]{Kisil97c}.
-We take two copies~\(\Space[+]{R}{h}\) and \(\Space[-]{R}{h}\) of \( \Space{R}{h} \), depicted by the squares \(ACA'C''\) and \(A'C'A''C''\) in Fig.~\ref{fig:hyp-upper-half-plane} correspondingly.
-The boundaries of these squares are light cones at inf\/inity and we glue \(\Space[+]{R}{h}\) and \(\Space[-]{R}{h}\) in such a way that the construction is invariant under the natural action of the M\"obius transformation.
-That is achieved if the letters \(A\), \(B\), \(C\), \(D\), \(E\) in Fig.~\ref{fig:hyp-upper-half-plane} are identif\/ied regardless of the number of primes attached to them.
-The corresponding model through a~stereographic projection is presented on Fig.~\ref{fig:compact-2}, compare with Fig.~\ref{fig:compactifications}(c).
+All the above problems can be resolved in the following way~\cite{Kisil97c}*{\S~A.3}.
+We take two copies \(\Space[+]{R}{h}\) and \(\Space[-]{R}{h}\) of \( \Space{R}{h} \), depicted by the squares \(ACA'C''\) and \(A'C'A''C''\) in Fig.~\ref{fig:hyp-upper-half-plane} correspondingly.
+The boundaries of these squares are light cones at infinity and we glue \(\Space[+]{R}{h}\) and \(\Space[-]{R}{h}\) in such a way that the construction is invariant under the natural action of the M\"obius transformation.
+That is achieved if the letters \(A\), \(B\), \(C\), \(D\), \(E\) in Fig.~\ref{fig:hyp-upper-half-plane} are identified regardless of the number of primes attached to them.
+The corresponding model through a stereographic projection is presented on Fig.~\ref{fig:compact-2}, compare with Fig.~\ref{fig:compactifications}(c).

 This aggregate denoted by \(\TSpace{R}{h}\) is a two-fold cover of \(\Space{R}{h}\).
 The hyperbolic ``upper'' half-plane in \(\TSpace{R}{h}\) consists of the upper halfplane in \(\Space[+]{R}{h}\) and the lower one in \(\Space[-]{R}{h}\).
-A similar conformally invariant two-fold cover of the Minkowski space-time was constructed in~\cite[\S~III.4]{Segal76} in connection with the red shift problem in extragalactic astronomy.
+A similar conformally invariant two-fold cover of the Minkowski space-time was constructed in~\cite{Segal76}*{\S~III.4} in connection with the red shift problem in extragalactic astronomy.